MarvNC/twitter-rss-discord-webhook/readme.md

 ### Settings

 - `interval_minutes` - How often to check feeds, in minutes.
 Default is 5.
+- `seconds_between_feeds` - How long to wait between checking each feed, in seconds.
+Default is 15.
+This is to prevent rate limiting.
 - `deepl_api_key` - API key for DeepL translation.
 Get one for free at https://www.deepl.com/pro-api/.

 ### Feeds